 Housing and urban development income limits

 Income limits are based on household size and a percentage of the annual average income for that area.
-You might be able to get housing help if you’re below a certain percentage of the area median income.
+You might be able to get housing help if you’re below a certain percentage of the Boston area median income.

 Government housing programs qualify applicants based on their household income.
 The standard used for determining income eligibility is called the Area Median Income (AMI).
 Since each market area in the United States has different living costs and income levels, AMI is based on where you live and your household size.
 For example, the income limit for a CDBG-funded program for a family of four living in Boston is $81,100.